terminalsin/terminalsin/README.md

-Bio's are like a diet; you change your mind about them every day
+Tic toc you wasted time reading a bio about a clock

 discord: Ghast#0001